pauloconde/ReactCalc/README.md

 # Simple calculator app, made with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done within a hands-on coding skills lesson.

 ## Instalation

 CLone this repository in your local directory.

-In the project directory, you can run:
+In project directory, you can run:

 ### `npm install`

-after proccess was completed run app with:
+Once the process is complete, run the application with:

 ### `npm start`